 These are just the basic qualities that a person exhibits when they are intentional.
 There are many more.
 I can honestly say that in most successful relationships, all the above are exhibited consistently.
 Typically when you remove one of these bullet points, the relationship will begin to suffer.
 While it may seem like a lot of work, it’s really not much to a person who is intentional.
 They do these things by organically.
 Even if they don’t, they are willing to adjust and execute based on the needs of their partner.

 They key is to find the type of partner that resonates with what you’re looking for.
 You should never try to make someone show you their purpose in your life.
 That is something they should do themselves.
 You should always know where the relationship is going.
-If you’re looking for marriage as the result, this person should be taking actions that are synonymous with a path to marriage.
+If you’re looking for marriage as a result, this person should be taking actions that are synonymous with a path to marriage.
 If you don’t want marriage, but you still want kids, why would you be with someone who is fickle about having kids?
 Take some time, write a list of what you view as, “intentional actions.”
 Then, write what your mate does.
 If they match up, you’re good.

 That being said, when your mate is consistently: